 For video work, crafting great visuals is really only one part of the production equation.
 Giving your video great audio is the other major ingredient, alongside other production components like editing, costume, speaking/acting and graphics, to name a few.

 Utilizing audio in the foreground, like dialogue or monologue or background audio like music, sound effects (SFX) and ambient sounds will enhance the quality of your video.
 These types of video sound layers create a sense of immersion for viewers, whether it’s in a cinema, on television or on YouTube.
-Viewers can feel when video sound is good or bad, and bad audio will quickly take them out of a viewing experience, even if the visuals are striking.
+Viewers can feel when a video’s sound is good or bad, and bad audio will quickly take them out of the viewing experience, even if the visuals are striking.

 Below, we will get into why video sound is so important, and why video and sound should be thought of together.
 We will also give you a few tips for enhancing the quality of your video sound.

 What are the different types of video sound?